eunrcn/tp/docs/DeveloperGuide.md

 - **Overwriting vs. Appending**: The command allows overwriting existing details with new ones.
 This simplifies the implementation and usage of the command.
 - **Error Handling**: The command ensures that at least one field is edited and provides appropriate error messages for invalid inputs.

-Suppose we have an internship application with the following details:

-- Company Name: Happy Burger
-- Phone: 12345678
-- Email: happy@example.com
-- Address: Block 123, Avenue Street, #08-123
-- Job Description: Software Engineer
-- Interview Date: 2024-04-15
-- Intern Duration: 3 months
-- Salary: $3000
-- Tags: Interview

-Now, the user wants to edit the phone number and address.
-They issue the following command: edit 1 p/87654321 a/Block 456, New Avenue, #05-678

-The `EditCommand` will update the internship application's phone number to `87654321` and address to `Block 456, New Avenue, #05-678`.
-Upon successful execution, a message will be displayed confirming the changes made to the internship application's details.

 ### 4.2.4 Diagrams